Phari Lapcha Peak Climbing

 Do You Need Travel Insurance for Phari Lapcha Peak?

 Yes, you really do.
-Climbing Phari Lapcha Peak in Nepal is not something you di casually.
+Climbing Phari Lapcha Peak in Nepal is not something you do casually.
 It’s high altitude, there’s snow and glaciers, and the weather can change fast.
 Things happen even to experienced climbers, and if you get stuck or sick, getting help can be expensive.

 The main thing is your insurance actually covers high altitude trekking and climbing.
 Some policies only cover normal hiking, which is useless when you’re on a 6,000 meter peak.
 Make sure it also includes emergency evacuation, because a helicopter ride from the Everest region is not cheap.